soom-kang/Vue-Flippable-Card-Carousel/README.md

 ## About The Project

+This project is a documentation of the study to develop the Carousel style visual interaction.

 1. There are `App` and child component `FlippableCard`

 2. You can control the `Flippable Card Carousel` in various way